1914 Auckland Rugby League season: Lower grades

-Second grade standings
+Second grade

+Northcote & Birkenhead Ramblers were awarded the second grade championship after August 8 as they were so far ahead of the trailing teams.
 Sunnyside defaulted their first match against Northcote and then withdrew from the competition.
 Northcote were given 2 competition points for the default but as no other side had the opportunity to play them those points were disallowed.